nim-lang/Nim/doc/destructors.rst

 A "move" can be regarded as an optimized copy operation.
 If the source of the copy operation is not used afterward, the copy can be replaced by a move.
-This document uses the notation `lastReadOf(x)` to describe that `x` is not used afterwards.
+This document uses the notation `lastReadOf(x)` to describe that `x` is not used afterward.
 This property is computed by a static control flow analysis but can also be enforced by using `system.move` explicitly.